Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Research Data Management/03_Data-Organisation-and-File-Format.md

                 - Remove Identifiers: Strip out or anonymise personal identifiers such as Participant ID and specific age or gender details.
                 - Aggregate Data: Aggregate symptoms and treatment history into broader categories to minimise the risk of identification (e.g., generalising symptom categories instead of detailed descriptions).

-    For the instructor the goal of this optional activity is that the learner think about the importance of file organization and choosing the right file formats as well as the broader implications of their choices in the context of open science and digital preservation.Give more time than you think for the case work and discussion afterwards, as there are many issues that can be discussed!
+    For the instructor the goal of this optional activity is that the learner thinks about the importance of file organization and choosing the right file formats as well as the broader implications of their choices in the context of open science and digital preservation.Give more time than you think for the case work and discussion afterwards, as there are many issues that can be discussed!

-    **Key Take-aways:**
+    **Key takeaways:**

     - File management is the organization, structure, naming, accessing, and storing of documents.
 Good file management increases efficiency as information is easily found and understood.
     - Specific consequences of file mismanagement vary depending on the project; however, general risks include legal liability, regulatory non-compliance, duplication of efforts, misunderstanding of data, loss of knowledge during turnover, file obsolescence or corruption, inability to verify information, unclear provenance, and wasted time finding or accessing information.
     - Choosing the right file format is important.
 The benefits of Open File Formats are increased accessibility, interoperability, longevity and transparency.
 The disadvantages can be limited features and less technical support.
-    - Benefits of Closed File Formats are the have sophisticated features and functionalities, integrate with other proprietary software's, there is good support.
-Disadvantages are restricted access, limited compatibility, risk of obsolescence and cost.
+    - Benefits of Closed File Formats are the have sophisticated features and functionalities, integrate with other proprietary software, and there is good support.
+Disadvantages are restricted access, limited compatibility, risk of obsolescence, and cost.
     - Effective preservation often requires specialized technical knowledge, which may be lacking in some organizations.
 Over time, data stored in certain formats can degrade, leading to loss of information and reduced usability.
     - Compatibility Issues: As new software and systems emerge, older formats may become incompatible, making data retrieval difficult.
-Data Sensitivity: Consider privacy and security implications, particularly for sensitive or confidential data.
+    - Data Sensitivity: Consider privacy and security implications, particularly for sensitive or confidential data.
     - Licensing: Be aware of any licensing restrictions that might affect the use and distribution of the chosen format.
 Consider who needs to access the data and ensure the format chosen facilitates broad accessibility and collaboration.